ARTICLES

 A Token of Love

-No matter which trend you choose on Valentine’s Day, the most important thing is that nothing else can better express affection than flowers.
-If one is allowed to believe the myth that Saint Valentine secretly married couples and gave them flowers from his own garden, then it is one of the most beautiful tokens of love par excellence.
+No matter which trend you choose on Valentine’s Day, the most important thing is that nothing else can better express affection than either fresh or dried flowers.
+If one is allowed to believe the myth that Saint Valentine secretly married couples and gave them flowers from his garden, then it is one of the most beautiful tokens of love par excellence.

 Porta Nova Red Naomi Rose Heart by Pirjo Koppi for Valentine's Day